jonathanfox5/gogadget/docs/pages/getting_started/example_use_case.md

 ## Setting defaults

 As a "one off" task, I set up my default settings by running `gogadget set-defaults --custom`.
-I changed the following settings from the defaults. [the defaults are set for the widest compatibility, not for a specific workflow]
+I changed the following settings from the defaults _(the defaults are set for the widest compatibility, not for a specific workflow.)_

 ```toml
 [general]